Winona, Ontario

 Winona (43°12′29″N 79°39′04″W) is a small community in Southern Ontario that is officially part of the City of Hamilton, Ontario.
-It is roughly halfway between Buffalo (85 km) and Toronto (77 km) along the QEW.
-It has a proper population of 11,000.
+It is located 19 km east of Downtown Hamilton and 54 km south-west of Toronto.
+Additionally, It is roughly halfway between Buffalo (85 km) and Toronto (77 km) along the QEW.
+It has a proper population of 14,076 as of the 2021 Census.

 History

 Winona's first settlers built a farming hamlet called "the Fifty" close to the creek of that name and tight to the waterfront.
 Winona's centre shifted in the late 19th century away from the water and the creek to a new central place built around the railway and roads, and tied together by Winona (then called Station) Road.
 Later, the focus shifted in favour of Highway 8, the escarpment, and Winona Road.

 Winona was part of the township of Saltfleet.
 On January 1, 1974, it became part of the New Town of Stoney Creek.
 Stoney Creek became a city in 1985.
 Fifteen years later, it was forcibly merged with the City of Hamilton by order of the Ontario government.

 ED Smith and Sons dominated the economy and society of Winona from 1890 to 1980.
-Ernest D'Israeli Smith, a businessman and politician, founded the E.D.
+E. D. Smith, a businessman and politician, founded the E.D.
 Smith food company in 1882 when he started making jam out of left over fruit.
 He opened his first jam factory in 1904.